Dr. Chris Bassler is Senior Fellow at the Center for Strategic and Budgetary Assessments.

 Dr. Bassler has received two Navy Meritorious Civilian Service Awards, from the U.S. Secretary of the Navy in 2014 and from the U.S. Chief of Naval Research in 2016.
 He received the 2014 American Society of Naval Engineers (ASNE) Solberg Award for Research, and the 2009 ASNE Rosenblatt Young Naval Engineer Award.
 He has published over 60 scientific papers and technical reports, and was awarded two U.S. Patents.

-Dr. Bassler holds a PhD in Aerospace Engineering, and an M.S. and B.S. in Ocean and Aerospace Engineering from Virginia Tech; a M.A. in Security Policy Studies and a Graduate Certificate in Asian Studies from the George Washington University Elliott School of International Affairs; and a Graduate Certificate in Systems Analysis from the Naval Postgraduate School.
+Dr. Bassler holds a PhD in Aerospace Engineering, and an M.S. and B.S. in Ocean and Aerospace Engineering from Virginia Tech; a M.A. in Security Policy Studies and a Graduate Certificate in Asian Studies from the George Washington University Elliott School of International Affairs; a Graduate Certificate in Systems Analysis from the Naval Postgraduate School; and a Postgraduate Diploma in Strategy and Innovation from the University of Oxford Saïd Business School.
 He was a member of the Department of Defense Acquisition Professional Community.
 He is a 2017 graduate of the Navy Senior Leader Seminar (NSLS).
 Dr. Bassler was a 2017 Fellow of the Center for a New American Security (CNAS) Next Generation National Security Leaders Program, is a Term Member of the Council on Foreign Relations, and an Eagle Scout.

 Ph.D. in Aerospace Engineering